-2. What are the requirements for the Initial Health Appointment (IHA) under the PHM Program?
+2. (Updated June 2023) What are the requirements for the Initial Health Appointment under the PHM Program?

-The former Initial Health Assessment will be know as the "Initial Health Appointment" (IHA).
-Current statutory IHA requirements will be preserved in the PHM Program Guide,1 but DHCS will issue a revised IHA APL simplifying previous requirements.
-Effective January 1, 2023, for members who are newly enrolled adults, the IHA must be completed within 120 days.
-For newly enrolled members less than 18 months of age, the IHA must be completed within 120 calendar days of enrollment or within periodicity timelines established by the American Academy of Pediatrics (AAP) Bright Futures for age 2 and younger, whichever is sooner.
-Regardless of the process of IHA completion, MCPs should continue to hold network providers accountable for providing all preventive screenings for adults and children as recommended by the United States Preventive Services Taskforce (USPSTF).
-DHCS will no longer require all of these elements to be completed during the IHA, so long as members receive all required screenings in a timely manner consistent with USPSTF guidelines.
-MCPs may find it convenient for providers to complete USPSTF preventive screening during the IHA, but these elements will not be required.
-DHCS will measure primary care visits and childhood screenings as a proxy for the IHA.
+The former Initial Health Assessment is now known as the "Initial Health Appointment".
+Effective January 1, 2023, for members who are newly enrolled adults, the Initial Health Appointment must be completed within 120 days.
+For newly enrolled members less than 18 months of age, the Initial Health Appointment, must be completed within 120 calendar days of enrollment or within periodicity timelines established by the American Academy of Pediatrics (AAP)/ Bright Futures for ages 2 and younger, whichever is sooner.
+DHCS also issued a revised Initial Health Appointment APL 22-030 simplifying previous requirements.1

+MCPs should continue to hold network providers accountable for providing all preventive screenings for adults and children as recommended by the United States Preventive Services Taskforce (USPSTF).
+DHCS no longer requires all of these elements to be completed during the Initial Health Appointment, so long as members receive all required screenings in a timely manner consistent with USPSTF guidelines.
+MCPs may find it convenient for providers to complete USPSTF preventive screening during the Initial Health Appointment, but these elements are not required.